cp6/PHP-random-string-generator/README.md

 # PHP random string generator
 Simple PHP random string generator class with configurable options for length, character type and custom characters.

+Allows for:

+* Custom characters
+* Numbers only
+* Symbols only
+* Upper case only
+* Lowercase only
+* All with NO symbols

 ### Usage